Tiger's Financial Literacy Journey from Early Disappointment to Savvy Saving

 On top of the base level income Tiger and his classmates earn for coming to school, their class also has a thriving career market.
-Tiger’s job is the Library Collect Monitor.
-This see’s him being responsible for collecting up the library books and returning them to the library.
-While it’s not the highest paying job in the class (that’s the Accountant who makes sure everyone is paying their bills) the low level of work required in the role, and subsequent work life balance, lead to it being a sought after position.
-Job applications were therefore required where Tiger and his other hopeful classmate applicants outlined why they’d be good at the job and the skills they have which make them the perfect fit.
+Tiger’s job is the Library Collect Monitor, a position responsible for collecting and returning library books.
+While it’s not the highest paying job in the class (that’s the Accountant who makes sure everyone is paying their bills), the low level of work required in the role, and subsequent work-life balance, lead to it being a sought-after position.
+Job applications were therefore required where Tiger and his other hopeful classmate applicants outlined why they’d be good at the job and the skills they have, which make them the perfect fit.

 Like in the ‘real world’ Tiger and his classmates also have to pay bills.
 They pay for desk and book storage rental, but more importantly, they also have to make a general bill payment for the educational content they receive from their teacher!
 While Tiger thinks that “[they] shouldn’t have to pay bills, they should just take it out of what they pay [them]’, this is again designed to more closely mimic real life.

-By his own account the lessons Tiger has learnt through Banqer have also transpired into his home life.
-He’s always been a saver, but this has ramped up since he began using Banqer (and so to have his savings targets).
+By his own account, the lessons Tiger has learnt through Banqer have also transpired into his home life.
+He’s always been a saver, but his savings targets have escalated since he started using Banqer.

 Tiger enjoys using Banqer as he gets to “learn about money like it’s the real world”.
-After talking to Tiger for a bit it doesn’t come as a surprise that his favourite part of Banqer is is earning and saving his Banqer dollars.
-Generally he saves his Banqer Dollars for his classes’ end of week auctions.
-These auctions generally include a few sweet treats, Tiger tells me he once paid $1,400 for one Fruit Burst, and furniture passes ‘where you can kick people off furniture if you want to sit there’.
-Right now, however, Tiger’s got his eyes set on a bigger prize - the end of term auction.
-He’s got big expectations of what might be on offer, and based on the amount he paid for a Fruit Burst during the year, he’s wise to start saving early.
+It's no surprise that his favourite part of Banqer is earning and saving his Banqer dollars.
+He usually saves his Banqer Dollars for his class' end-of-week auctions, which include sweet treats (Tiger tells me he once paid $1,400 for one Fruit Burst) and furniture passes, ‘where you can kick people off furniture if you want to sit there’.